react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Supported values:

-- "card": the new screen will be pushed onto a stack, which means the default animation will be slide from the side on iOS, the animation on Android will vary depending on the OS version and theme.
+- `card`: the new screen will be pushed onto a stack, which means the default animation will be slide from the side on iOS, the animation on Android will vary depending on the OS version and theme.
-- "modal": the new screen will be presented modally. this also allows for a nested stack to be rendered inside the screen.
+- `modal`: the new screen will be presented modally. this also allows for a nested stack to be rendered inside the screen.
-- "transparentModal": the new screen will be presented modally, but in addition, the previous screen will stay so that the content below can still be seen if the screen has translucent background.
+- `transparentModal`: the new screen will be presented modally, but in addition, the previous screen will stay so that the content below can still be seen if the screen has translucent background.
-- "containedModal": will use "UIModalPresentationCurrentContext" modal style on iOS and will fallback to "modal" on Android.
+- `containedModal`: will use "UIModalPresentationCurrentContext" modal style on iOS and will fallback to "modal" on Android.
-- "containedTransparentModal": will use "UIModalPresentationOverCurrentContext" modal style on iOS and will fallback to "transparentModal" on Android.
+- `containedTransparentModal`: will use "UIModalPresentationOverCurrentContext" modal style on iOS and will fallback to "transparentModal" on Android.
-- "fullScreenModal": will use "UIModalPresentationFullScreen" modal style on iOS and will fallback to "modal" on Android.
+- `fullScreenModal`: will use "UIModalPresentationFullScreen" modal style on iOS and will fallback to "modal" on Android.
-- "formSheet": will use "UIModalPresentationFormSheet" modal style on iOS and will fallback to "modal" on Android.
+- `formSheet`: will use "UIModalPresentationFormSheet" modal style on iOS and will fallback to "modal" on Android.

 #### `orientation`